 Some people opt for brunch or lunch if they have a daytime wedding – if you aren’t serving dinner, don’t worry.
 Serve whatever meal is appropriate during this time.

 Everyone knows that toasts take place at the wedding reception, but who gives a toast?
-In most cases, the Maid of Honor and Best Man usually start off this session, followed by the newlyweds, the parents and any other special guests of your choosing.
+In most cases, the Best Man and Maid of Honor and usually start off this session, followed by the newlyweds, the parents and any other special guests of your choosing.

 While it may seem somewhat cliché, the toasts session of your wedding reception tends to pave the way for a whole new list of fun events awaiting you ahead.
 The only thing to keep in mind is that the toasts should be kept short and simple so that guests don’t have to sit quietly for too long and so that the true party can begin.